How can you find the right French tradesperson or handyman?

-No matter how much of a DIY guru you are, at some stage you are probably going to need to recruit the services of a tradesperson to complete work on your new home in France.
+No matter how much of a DIY guru you are, at some stage you are probably going to need to find a French tradesperson to work on your home in France.

 There can be high penalties for employing an unregistered tradesperson.

-Before you employ your chosen tradesperson, it is always recommended that you ask to see their ‘Carte d’indentification’ which can then be used to prove that they are properly registered – and you can also use their SIREN number (the first 9 digits of their SIRET number) to confirm this on the following websites: Les Echos, Infogreffe, Societe and Manageo.
+Before you employ your chosen tradesperson, it is always recommended that you ask to see their ‘Carte d’indentification’.
+This can then be used to prove that they are properly registered – and you can also use their SIREN number (the first 9 digits of their SIRET number) to confirm this on the following websites: Les Echos, Infogreffe, Societe and Manageo.
 It is very important to be wary of employing anyone who is not registered – and the penalties for doing this are high.
-You will also need to ensure that your chosen tradesperson is insured for all their work, and this will usually guarantee it for up to ten years; your tradesperson will have to be registered to receive insurance.
+Above all, you will also need to ensure that your chosen tradesperson is insured for all their work.
+This will usually guarantee it for up to ten years; your tradesperson will have to register to receive insurance.

 Finding a tradesperson

-One of the best ways to initially find a reliable tradesman in France is to ask around locally.
-Speak to your neighbours who have recently had work done, and ask to see what has been carried out and for recommendations.
-You can also speak to your estate agent for a list of recommended contractors.
-Try and find two or more different tradespeople to assess your requirements and ask for a written quotation from each one.
-You may well find that their prices differ, but it’s not always the best option to simply go for the cheapest one – and that’s where a personal recommendation is really important.
+One of the best ways to initially find a French tradesperson is to ask around locally.
+Firstly, speak to any neighbours who have recently had work done.
+Ask to see what has been carried out and for recommendations.
+Moreover, you can also speak to your estate agent for a list of recommended contractors.
+Try firstly to find two or more different tradespeople to assess your requirements.
+Then, ask for a written quotation from each one.
+You may well find that their prices differ.
+However, it’s not always the best option to simply go for the cheapest one – and that’s above all where a personal recommendation is really important.

 Paying for services

-Once you have chosen your tradesperson and employed them to perform your services for you, you will need to consider payment.
-It is always wise to discuss stage payments, starting with a deposit; and then when each stage has been finished, before making the last payment at the end, when you are satisfied with the completed work.
-You should also discuss timescales and costs in advance so that you know where you stand and have a clear plan of action.
-If you need fittings or similar, make sure you discuss whether they can offer you trade prices from shops for certain items.
+Once you find your French tradesperson and employ them, you’ll need to consider payment.
+It is always wise to discuss stage payments (‘paiement échelonné‘).
+This starts with a deposit and then a payment once each stage has been completed.
+The last payment comes at the end, when you are satisfied with the completed work.
+You should also discuss timescales and costs in advance so you know where you stand.
+That way, you can build a clear plan of action.
+If you need fittings or similar, make sure you discuss whether they can offer you trade prices (‘prix marchand’) from shops for certain items.

-You will generally find that the average French tradesperson works well and do not stint on their hours.
+You will generally find that the average French tradesperson works well and does not stint on their hours.

 The most important things to remember when hiring a tradesperson in France is to have patience (nothing is done with any great urgency in France), that everything should be put down in writing, and that there are more bank holidays here!
 Accepting this and going with the flow will make it much easier for you to relax and ensure you are happy with your contracting plans!